yurimikushov/artsource/README.md

 # Artsource

 My friend's landing page implemented on Pug, SCSS and JS.
-This project is built using Gulp task runner.
+This project is builded using Gulp task runner.

 ![Preview](docs/img/preview.png)